Cnaf254/lead-manager/README.md

 # Lead Manager

-Lead Manager is a web application for managing leads.
-It allows users to add and view.
-The application is built using Next.js, Redux Toolkit, and Tailwind CSS for the frontend, and Express.js for the backend.
+Lead Manager is a web-based tool for lead management, enabling users to add and view leads.
+It is developed with Next.js, Redux Toolkit, and Tailwind CSS for the frontend, and Express.js for the backend.

 ## Features

-- Add new leads with name, email, and status
+- Create new leads with their name, email, and status.
-- View a list of all leads
+- See a list of all leads.

 ## Technologies Used

-- Frontend: Next.js, Redux Toolkit, Tailwind CSS,react hook form
+- Frontend: Next.js, Redux Toolkit, Tailwind CSS, React Hook Form
 - Backend: Express.js, MongoDB
 - State Management: Redux Toolkit
 - API: RTK Query